Dhusyanth-R-S/Digit_Recognizer_Machine_Learning/README.md

 **Dhusyanth R S**

 I am a data science learner with a strong interest in **classical machine learning, data analysis, and real-world problem solving**.
-I focus on building projects that go beyond notebook accuracy and instead work reliably in **practical, deployed environments**.

 This project reflects my approach to machine learning:
 - understanding data–model mismatch